Language-Research-Technology/ro-crate-schema-tools/profiles/sossplus/sossplus-profile.md

 NOTE: If you are a profile or RO-Crate tool developer and you have specific requirements for things you would like to be able to express then please comment here or raise an issue on this repo.
 # Implementation approach

-This work is intended to follow the spirit of RO-Crate design and be something that is easy to implement, possible to code by hand if necessary and which does not depend on RDF-implementations which can be complex and daunting and may not be available in all languages.
+This work is intended to follow the spirit of RO-Crate design and be something that is easy to implement, possible to code by hand if necessary and which does not depend on RDF-implementations which can be complex to understand and adopt and may not be available in all languages.
 Here are a couple of quotes from our article [Packaging research artefacts with RO-Crate](https://journals.sagepub.com/doi/10.3233/DS-210053)

 > ### 2.3.
 Technical implementation of the RO-Crate model
 > The RO-Crate conceptual model has been realised using JSON-LD and Schema.org in a prescriptive form as discussed in Section 2.2.
 The technical choices were made to cater for simplicity from a developer perspective (as introduced in Section 2.1).
 JSON-LD [112] provides a way to express Linked Data as a JSON structure, where a context provides mapping to RDF properties and classes.
 While JSON-LD cannot map arbitrary JSON structures to RDF, we found that it does lower the barrier compared to other RDF syntaxes, as the JSON syntax nowadays is a common and popular format for data exchange on the Web.
 However, JSON-LD alone has too many degrees of freedom and hidden complexities for software developers to reliably produce and consume without specialised expertise or large RDF software frameworks.
 A large part of the RO-Crate specification is therefore dedicated to describing the acceptable subset of JSON structures.